This content has been machine translated dynamically.

 A resource pool is a homogeneous or heterogeneous aggregate of one or more servers, up to a maximum of 64.
-Before you create a pool or join a server to an existing pool, you should make sure that the requirements identified below are satisfied for all the servers in the pool.
+Before you create a pool or join a server to an existing pool, ensure the following requirements are satisfied for all servers in the pool.

-All of the servers in XenServer resource pools must have broadly compatible CPUs, that is:
+All servers in Citrix Hypervisor resource pools must have broadly compatible CPUs, that is:

 - The CPU vendor (Intel, AMD) must be the same on all CPUs on all servers.

 - To run HVM virtual machines, all CPUs must have virtualization enabled.

 In addition to the hardware prerequisites, there are several other prerequisites for a server that joins a pool: